 You should be careful not to disturb the surgical site immediately after dental implant placement.
 This means no chewing on the side of the implant and careful cleaning methods for several weeks to a month.
 The dental implant takes several months to totally fuse to the jaw, so fewer disturbances to the area means a higher success rate.
 If you have a temporary denture to replace your missing dentition, it is important that the denture does not rub on the surgical site.
 However, most patients report little to no discomfort 2-3 days after the procedure is completed with some exceptions.

-If you have further questions, or would like to discuss what your options are, please call our office and we would be delighted to schedule you a consultation.
+If you have further questions, or would like to discuss what your options are for dental implants in the Kalamazoo, Michigan area, please call or contact our office and we would be delighted to schedule you a consultation.